spikedoanz/spikedoanz.github.io/content/index.md

 ---

-heya, i'm spike, ml researcher by day, neet at night
+heya! i'm spike. ml researcher by day, neet at night

-if you've gotten this far, come [say hi](https://x.com/spikedoanz). i'll be here all day
+if you've gotten this far, feel free to say hi wherever you find me! you can DM me on [twitter](https://twitter.com/spikedoanz) or email me at spikedoanz at gmail dot com.

 #### posts

 [[from-bits-to-intelligence|from bits to intelligence]]

 [[taking-back-the-web|taking back the web]]

 [[life-without-sudo|life without sudo]]

 #### misc